JonathanWillitts/mquest/README.md

 ```

 ### As a module
+mQuest code can also be imported into your own package as a module.

+#### General examples
-To run the examples file as as script, use:
+To run the `examples.py` file as as script, use:
 ```cmd
 > python -m examples.examples
 ```